azaryasph/finpro-dicoding-classidication/README.md

 - first, you have to download the notebook
 - then you have to run it on jupyter notebook web so you can insert the picture on the model later

+To run `Final_Project_Image_Classification_Colab.ipynb`:
+- You can go to this google colaboratory link : https://colab.research.google.com/drive/1-Mcc5wKTCj2Euf8Gbp8Zzy9ZEo8-CtTz?usp=sharing to download and run on your new jupyter file on colab.
+- To Download the notebook on colab :<br>
+    * go to `File` on your upper left
+    * find `Download`
+    * Download .ipynb
+    * you ready to go to import the downloaded file on your own notebook.

 ## Dataset
 The Dataset contains image of rock, paper, and siccors hand gestures.
 Dataset Download link : https://github.com/azaryasph/finpro-dicoding-classification/raw/main/rockpaperscissors.zip?download=